-The extensive industry consultation that followed rejected Zespri's initial proposals.
-Instead a significant consensus of those growers who attended road shows accepted that the cost of the Tomua support package should be shared on a 50/50 basis by Zespri and by growers of all pools.
-Zespri was to pay for the costs of conversion; the growers of all pools would be responsible for other costs up to \$5.2 million plus a contingency of 10%; and Zespri would be responsible for the underwriting of the costs for Gold - up to \$3.4 million.
-The growers' share was to be collected by pro rata deductions from payments that would normally be made to the major supply entities.
+There then followed what in our view was an extensive industry consultation and that consultation rejected Zespri's initial proposals.
+Instead a significant consensus of those growers who attended a comprehensive system of road shows accepted that the cost of the Tomua support package should be shared on a 50/50 basis by Zespri and by growers of all pools.
+It was agreed that Zespri would pay for the costs of conversion; that the growers of all pools would be responsible for other costs up to \$5.2 million plus a contingency of 10%; that Zespri would be responsible for underwriting the cost regrafting to Gold - up to \$3.4 million; and that the growers' share of the cost of the package would be collected by pro rata deductions from payments that would normally be made to the major supply entities.